One of the two main data structures for storing time series in epiprocess.

 Functions

-: The preferred way of constructingepi_df
+as_epi_df(): The preferred way of constructingepi_dfsnew_epi_df(): Lower-level constructor forepi_dfobject

 Examples